Japan Calling...Reds Tour Diary V

 We continue our Reds Tour Diary.

-Day Eight: Friday, November 1
+Day Nine: Friday, November 1

 The team room is a busy place.
 It’s always good to get a reminder of what the mission is about when the daily meetings are done.